Kawasaki Disease in Children

 Other recommended tests include:

-Electrocardiography (ECG).
-This test records the electrical activity of
+This test records the electrical activity of the heart through

 Echocardiography (echo).
 This test uses sound waves to create a picture of

 the heart.
-This can show problems with heart structure, valves, and heart
+This can show problems with heart vessels, structure, valves, and heart

 child's healthcare provider may prescribe aspirin or IV (intravenous) gamma globulin

 don't work well.
-Once your child is home, he or she may need to take low-dose aspirin
+Once your child is home, they may need to take low-dose aspirin for

-for 6 to 8 weeks.
-Don't give your child aspirin without first talking with the child's
+to 8 weeks.
+Don't give your child aspirin without first talking with their healthcare

-healthcare provider.
-If your child develops heart problems, the provider may send you to
+provider.
+If your child develops heart problems, the provider may send you to a

-heart problems.
-Your child may need medicine, procedures, or surgery.
+problems.
+Your child may need medicine or procedures.
+In rare cases, surgery is

 - Weakening of one of the heart's arteries (coronary artery aneurysm)